 - An applicant forfeits her or his reserved seat in the program if she or he:

-- has not completed the mandatory requirements (other than coursework) prior to August 1;
+- has not completed the mandatory requirements (other than coursework) prior to the start of the semester;

 - does not meet the minimum requirements encompassed by the criminal background check and urine drug screen; or